Canardoux/flutter_sound/doc/_posts/2020-12-18-newdoc-post.md

 Note: the _Project_ table can point to close issues, so this is not a problem to close them.

 Something not clear for me, is how the Flutter Sound users can influence the issues that are planned, and the priority of those planned issues.
-There is two possibilities :
+There is three possibilities :
 - The Flutter Sound user can post remarks in issues to help me to know what is important or not
 - The Flutter Sound user can use the _Discussions_ as a forum to discuss what must me done.
+- Use the Github Wiki

 I do not understand why the Github _Discussions_ feature is not used by Flutter Sound users.
 If necessary, we can setup a real forum like PhpBB, MyBB, or Discourse.
 But probably better to try to use the current tool (Github) before seting up something new.